 Who is a Psychologist?

-Psychologists are not medical doctors whereas they are the intellectuals who possess a graduate or PhD degree in Psychology.
-After spending good 5-7 years in the field, they become entitled as that of a ‘Doctor’ who can treat the ones suffering from mental illness but without using any sort of medications.
+Psychologists are not medical doctors they are intellectuals who possess a graduate or Ph.D. degree in Psychology.
+After spending a good 5-7 years in the field, they become entitled as that to a ‘Doctor’ who can treat the ones suffering from mental illness but without using any sort of medications.
 They use talk therapies and various other activities to make sure they are helping people heal from their illness.

 Check Out: Career in Depression Counselling

-Let us take a look at some major parameters on which the differences between Psychologist and Psychiatrist can be laid.
+Let us take a look at some major parameters on which the differences between Psychologists and Psychiatrists can be laid.

 The educational pathway to both professions varies greatly.
 As mentioned above, Psychiatrists are the doctors who have gathered medical training in general medicine.
-After a bachelor level degree like MBBS, they have to obtain higher-level education in the field and get deeper insights through Doctor of Medicine (MD) only then they are certified as a Psychiatrist.
-Before beginning with full-time practise either on their own or through a hospital, they have to complete an internship for at least a period of 1-1.5 years in which they get to work with a number of patients ranging from children to adults and learn how to prescribe particular medicinal course after studying the behavioural changes in them.
+After a bachelor level degree like MBBS, they have to obtain higher-level education in the field and get deeper insights through a Doctor of Medicine (MD) only then they are certified as a Psychiatrist.
+Before beginning with full-time practice either on their own or through a hospital, they have to complete an internship for at least 1-1.5 years in which they get to work with several patients ranging from children to adults and learn how to prescribe particular medicinal course after studying the behavioral changes in them.

-As compared to Psychiatrists, Psychologists are academicians who have secured a reputable degree of PhD (Doctor of Philosophy), PsyD (Doctor of Psychology) or Counseling Psychology.
+Compared to Psychiatrists, Psychologists are academicians who have secured a reputable degree of Ph.D.
+(Doctor of Philosophy), PsyD (Doctor of Psychology), or Counseling Psychology.
 Unlike the Psychiatrists, Psychologists on their educational journey learn about the varied traits in the human personality, personality development, history of psychological problems along with many other mind-boggling features of mind and personality.
 Thus, they become specialists who can diagnose mental and emotional disorders.
 Psychology aspirants also have to undergo intensive training in which they get to learn about

 - Problem-solving techniques